NERC-CEH/datalab/docs/src/support/README.md

 ## I'm having trouble logging into DataLabs ##

 In order to login to DataLabs you'll need to create an account using the sign up button from the home page.
-Once you've created an account you'll need to verify your e-mail before being able to sign in.
+Once you've created an account, you'll need to verify your e-mail before being able to sign in.

 ## I have signed in but can't see anything, what do I do now ##

-Initially ou will only be able to see projects which you own or have been given access to.
+Initially you will only be able to see projects which you own or have been given access to.
 If you are collaborating with someone else on a project, you can ask them to add you to the relevant project.
-Otherwise get in touch with us on Slack about having a project set up for you which we'll be happy to help with if you're working on a relevant project.
+Otherwise, get in touch with us on Slack about having a project set up for you which we'll be happy to help with if you're working on a relevant project.